 Human beings cannot survive without sleep.
 It seems like an obvious truth, but still many of us undervalue sleep.
 Our internal clock or circadian rhythm dictates our natural sleep schedule and affects us down to our every cell – literally!
-A circadian scientist from Northwestern University explains, “Yes, there are clocks in all the cells of your body.”
+A circadian scientist from Northwestern University explains that there is indeed an internal clock in our bodies’ cells.
 This natural clock varies from person to person, and even changes as we age.
 Teenagers’ circadian rhythm tends to be longer, meaning they stay up later.
 As we get older, generally our circadian rhythm shortens.
 This is why it’s commonly known that elderly people go to bed early.
 We all experience these truths, but how much do we really know about this unseen clock?
 Here are five facts that let us in on what our natural clocks are up to.

 1. Influenced by Light